Brussels, the seat of the European Union. A very diverse city. Frankly, no easy way to describe it.

 I explored several other places in the city, including the Royal Palace, the outrageously elegant Town Hall, the Brussels Stock Exchange, St. Michael’s Cathedral, etc. Just walking through the dozens of market streets was fascinating enough.
 One street was lined with posh Italian and other cuisine restaurants, and it was the only place I have ever been to (so far) where the chefs ran out to tantalize me with their personal, signature dishes and invite me into their restaurant.
 One after the other the whole length of the street did this, and my mouth was definitely watering by the end.

-Brussels has really interesting demographics.
+Brussels has a really interesting demographic.
 I found it interesting that roughly 10% of the city is Moroccan.
 The center of the city is primarily French-speaking, and are proud of it.
 The Dutch speakers are more on the outskirts of the city (as was explained to me).
 In the five miles it took me to walk into the city from where I was staying, I would pass through a variety of different cultures.
 But as I later found out, I only scratched the surface.
-Brussels has an area of over 60 square miles, and thus has much to explore.
+With an area of over 60 square miles, there is much to explore in Brussels.

 Overall, it was a great experience to visit the city.
 I realize that I should have spent more time exploring.
 I did however meet many new friends, have some great food and overall enjoyed myself.
 It is a place I would not mind visiting again, although the next time I visit Belgium I will have to check out some of the other towns I missed, such as Antwerp and Bruges.
 Luckily I will get to spend 3 days in Ghent before I leave Belgium, which I am definitely looking forward to.
 I hear that city is one of the most beautiful in Europe.

 Here’s some extra reading to save hundreds on your next vacation or stage of your journey.

 - Hostels: To Book or Not to Book